-This document will provide students with a week-to-week plan of their module.
+This document will provide students with an overview of the study components of their module.
 Each week will show what is to be studied during that period, and even page numbers of books that should be read before the lesson.
-The module plan will provide students with an insight into what they can expect from a lesson.
+The module plan will provide students with an insight into what they can expect from a lesson block.